Things to Work on Before Your Vietnam Adoption Referral

 The following advice is based on my own experiences in adopting my daughter from Vietnam.
 Most adoptive parents don't have the same amount of time that I did to prepare, so perhaps some of my ideas will come in handy to those of you who are more pressed for time than I was.
-Please remember that I am only speaking from my own personal experience, some of these suggestions you may find helpful, some you may not, and some may not apply to your situation.
 Some of the ideas that I discuss are my own, many come from others who went before me to either Vietnam or China.
-I don't claim these ideas as completely my own, I just used all of them for my own adoption journey.
 I appreciate everyone who went before me, and from whom I learned valuable lessons.
-I hope that those who come after us will benefit from our experiences!
+I hope that those who come after us will benefit from our experiences!.

 My approach to this time before referral was that I was going to get as much work done on various projects as I possibly could.
 I used this time to do a number of valuable things that I knew, 1) I wouldn't be able to once I was a parent and 2) I would be too excited to do after I got the news about my child.